Stuycs-K/finalproject-10-li-irvin-lou-steven/Presentation.md

 In other words, multiplication by BigInteger keys is commutative under elliptic curve operations.

 #### Step 6:
-The client uses a key derivation function in combination with a hash to elongate the shared message
+The client uses a key derivation function in combination with a hash to elongate the shared message and create a symmetric key based on the entropy of the elliptic curve function.
+They then use a symmetric key cipher to encrypt the message they are trying to send to the server.

+#### Step 7:
+The server uses their shared secret and the same key derivation function and symmetric key cipher to decrypt the message received through the socket channel.
+Message received!